 563. Floodplain – Minimizing losses by flooding through FEMA flood maps.

 564. Real-time Hazard – Using location intelligence to Identify areas of hazard in real-time.

 565. Climate Change Risk – Adjusting to climate change with better future risk prediction.

-566. Social Media Integrating – Finding all Flickr posts within 100 meters of a property during incidents.
+566. Social Media Integrating – Finding all Flickr posts within 100 meters of property during incidents.

 567. Sinkholes – Preventing risk by understanding landscape characteristics – such as resulting depressions in a karst landscape.

-569. Swimming Pools – Crowd sourcing the search for swimming pools from sponsored campaigns who compile public and private sector data for a variety of markets including education, public safety, and insurance.
-(Mapping Swimming Pools)
+569. Swimming Pools – Crowdsourcing the search for swimming pools from sponsored campaigns that compile public and private sector data for a variety of markets including education, public safety, and insurance.

 570. Geoblocking – Limiting your access to the internet, based on your geographic location.

-571. Hyperlinking – Embedding hyperlinks with access actual photos, video, audio, text and data associated with map locations.
+571. Hyperlinking – Embedding hyperlinks with access to actual photos, video, audio, text, and data associated with map locations.